zalando/skipper/docs/reference/predicates.md

 More info about the header: [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded)

+If multiple proxies chain values in the header, as a comma separated list, the predicates below will only match the last values in the chain.

+For example, proxy1 could set host+proto and proxy2 could only set host.
+In that case, the header will end up with value `host=example.com;proto=https, host=example.org` and predicate config would have `f.proto = "https"` but `f.host == "example.org"`

 ### ForwardedHost

 Regular expressions that the forwarded host header in the request must match.